cybertoothca/ember-cli-bootstrap3-popover/README.md

 The reason this addon requires **Ember-2.3.0+** is because this particular component uses the _hash_ helper.

+**Be aware that when you nest either the content or title it will be automatically treated as html.**

 ##### Arguments

 * _All of the properties listed in the `Popover` mixin_.